Bloomberg School Through the Years

 The School offers more than 75 free online courses, opening public health .

 Baltimore City Health Commissioner Josh Sharfstein, MD, works with the Johns Hopkins Urban Health Institute to issue the first report documenting how Baltimore zip codes affect life expectancy.
 The life expectancy in the impoverished, majority-Black neighborhood of Hollins Market is 63 years but in wealthy, mostly white Roland Park, it is 83.

 The Master of Science in Public Health (MSPH) degree is established.

 The School establishes the Moore Center for the Prevention of Child Sexual Abuse, the first academic center dedicated to a public health approach to child sexual abuse.

 The School begins a collaboration with Coursera, a for-profit provider of massive online open courses (MOOCs).
 By January 2017, cumulative enrollment in the School’s 57 MOOCs exceeds 5.2 million.

-In the aftermath of the Sandy Hook Elementary School shooting, which killed 28 people, the Center for Gun Policy and Research, JHSPH and the University convene top gun policy experts to identify research-based policies to reduce gun violence in the United States.
+In the aftermath of the Sandy Hook Elementary School shooting, which killed 28 people, the Center for Gun Policy and Research, the Bloomberg School and the University convene top gun policy experts to identify research-based policies to reduce gun violence in the United States.
 Within a month of the summit, Johns Hopkins University Press publishes Reducing Gun Violence in America: Informing Policy with Evidence and Analysis and sends copies to members of Congress and the Obama administration.